BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 ARTICLE V. REGIONAL ORGANIZATIONS

 Section 1.
-Regional Chapters (amended December 4, 2002 and August 31, 2022)
+Regional Chapters (amended December 4, 2002, August 31, 2022, and September 1, 2023)

 ARTICLE VI.
 FINANCE

 Section 1.
-Dues (amended November 1, 2007, September 15, 2021, and August 31, 2022)
+Dues (amended November 1, 2007, September 15, 2021, August 31, 2022, and September 1, 2023)

 Annual dues of the members are payable in a manner specified in the Rules.
 Non-payment of dues may terminate membership as prescribed in the Rules.
 "Members in good standing" shall refer to members whose dues are not in arrears.
 The Board shall recommend the amount of annual dues for each class of membership and shall transmit all proposed dues changes, with a statement of necessity, to the Secretary.
-The Secretary shall distribute the proposal and statement of necessity to all Members and Emeritus Members at least sixty days before the Annual Business Meeting and will facilitate discussion and submission of comments on the proposal from the membership prior to and at the Annual Business Meeting.
+The Secretary shall distribute the proposal and statement of necessity to all Full Members at least sixty days before the Annual Business Meeting and will facilitate discussion and submission of comments on the proposal from the membership prior to and at the Annual Business Meeting.
 The Secretary shall summarize the comments received.
-The proposed change together with the statement of necessity and the summary of comments shall be presented to the Members and Emeritus Members in good standing for final approval or rejection by secret vote.
+The proposed change together with the statement of necessity and the summary of comments shall be presented to the Full Members in good standing for final approval or rejection by secret vote.
 The Secretary shall set a date, which shall be between fifteen and thirty days from the time that voting opens, by which votes must be cast.
 The dues change shall be approved by a favorable majority of those voting.

 Dues may not automatically increase if it has been more than seven (7) years since the last Membership approval.